 Tiffany is quickly becoming a go-to expert on the future of veg-centric cuisine, and is a regular contributor to Como Water, the blog, as well as to vegetarian and vegan sites across the Internet.View guide

-Andrea Pollan is a curator, gallerist, art consultant, writer and appraiser based in Washington, DC.
-She has organized over 200 exhibitions of contemporary art both regionally and nationally and has written numerous catalogs and exhibition brochures.
+Andrea Pollan is a curator, gallerist, art consultant, writer and appraiser based in Washington, D.C.
+She has organized hundreds of exhibitions of contemporary art both regionally and nationally and has written numerous catalogs and exhibition brochures.
 She has managed a large corporate and several private collections.View guide

 The New Diplomat's Wife